-The Corporation's financial instruments consist of cash, short-term investments and investments.
+The Corporation's financial instruments consist of cash, short-term investment, trade and other receivables, investments and trade and other payables.
 The fair values of the Corporation's financial instruments are considered to approximate the carrying amounts.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value hierarchy establishes levels to classify the inputs to valuation techniques used to measure fair value.